Ian Passmore

 Known for adventurous musicality and a captivating stage presence, Filipino-American conductor IAN PASSMORE enjoys a rich career as an orchestral leader and pedagogue.
 Hailed as “a rising young conductor” by Fanfare magazine, his unapologetically Romantic performances of the standard repertoire harken back to a bygone generation of conductors.

 Following two seasons as the Omaha Symphony’s Assistant Conductor, in 2019 the orchestra named Mr. Passmore its Associate Conductor – a position never before created in its 100-year history.
-Ian has also led programs with the Buffalo and Louisiana philharmonics, the orchestras of Charlotte, Greensboro, Jacksonville, Kansas City, Lincoln, North Carolina, Oak Ridge and Winston-Salem, and Vietnam’s Hanoi Philharmonic Orchestra.
-As a highlight of his current season, Ian leads a program with the St. Louis Symphony Youth Orchestra.
+Ian has also led programs with the Buffalo and Louisiana philharmonics, the orchestras of Charlotte, Greensboro, Jacksonville, Kansas City, Lincoln, North Carolina, Oak Ridge and Winston-Salem, the St. Louis Symphony Youth Orchestra and Vietnam’s Hanoi Philharmonic Orchestra.
+His current season is highlighted by performances with the Anderson, Delaware and Salisbury symphony orchestras and an appointment as Interim Conductor of the Charlotte Symphony Youth Orchestra and Charlotte Symphony Youth Camerata.
+Ian also leads the Charlotte Symphony Orchestra’s holiday performances of Tchaikovsky’s The Nutcracker, with Charlotte Ballet.

 Ian holds three academic degrees: a Doctor of Music in Orchestral Conducting from the Indiana University Jacobs School of Music; a Master of Music in Orchestral Conducting from the University of Delaware; a Bachelor of Arts in Music from the University of North Carolina at Greensboro.
 Additional conducting studies were completed at UNC Chapel Hill.
 His principal conducting mentors were James Allen Anderson, David Effron, Arthur Fagen, Tonu Kalam and the late Robert Gutter.
 He is a member of the honors music society Pi Kappa Lambda.